If I formed my llc in a state but have chosen to do most of my business in another state, do I file all over again in the new state?

 – Norman, New Orleans

-If you are actually “transacting” business in another state (state #2), you need to register as a foreign LLC in the new state.
+If you are actually “transacting” business in another state (state #2), instead of registering a new LLC, you will need to register as a foreign LLC in the new state.

 The meaning of “transacting business” is defined by state statute.

 Most states do not define what is considered transaction of business by a foreign LLC.
 Instead, they have a list of activities that do not require registration (I know, strange).

 For example, here is Arizona’s statute regarding foreign registration (none of the following activities requires registration):